vishalMalvi/SimpleVIPExample/README.md

 ## Disadvantages

-* Many protocols with complicated naming and responsibilities
+* Many protocols and responsibilities

-* Large app size due to many protocols.

 * Despite the fact that there is an official website of Clean Swift architecture, it changes often and implementations may differ between projects. (https://clean-swift.com/clean-swift-ios-architecture/)